pcingola/BigDataScript/manual/docs/task.md

 System       | Typical usage                                                                                                                 | How it is done
 -------------|-------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------
 `cluster`    | Running on a cluster (GridEngine, Torque)                                                                                     | Tasks are scheduled for execution (using 'qsub' or equivalent command).
 Resource management is delegated to cluster workload management.
 `generic`    | Enable user defined scripts to run, kill and find information on tasks                                                        | This 'generic' cluster allows the user to write/customize scripts that send jobs to the cluster system.
+It can be useful to either add cluster systems not currently supported by bds, or to customize parameters and scheduling options beyond what bds allows to customize in the config file.
+For details, see bds.config file and examples in the project's source code (directories `config/clusterGeneric`).
 `local`      | Running on a single computer.
 E.g. programming and debugging on your laptop or running stuff on a server                      | A local queue is created, the total number of CPUs used by all tasks running is less or equal than the number of CPU cores available
 `mesos`      | Running on a Mesos framework                                                                                                  | Tasks are scheduled for execution in Mesos framework and resource management is delegated to Mesos.
 `moab`       | Running on a MOAB/PBS cluster                                                                                                 | Tasks are scheduled for execution (using 'msub').
 Resource management is delegated to cluster workload management.